-Mara Sabinson, the 59-year-old tenured professor at Dartmouth, said that she was asked at a June meeting to voluntarily resign because she did not fit the unspecified “culture of the department,” Sabinson said.
+Mara Sabinson, a 59-year-old tenured professor at Dartmouth, said that she was asked at a June meeting to voluntarily resign because she did not fit the unspecified “culture of the department,” Sabinson said.
 If she didn’t resign, she could no longer direct or teach acting, she said.

 After the meeting, the vice chair of the department allegedly advised Sabinson to “go to California and find yourself a nice rabbi.”
 Sabinson said others in the department also have been critical of Sabinson’s “female Jewish style.”
-She claimed the cultural stereotype she offended was “young, male and Christian”.
+She claimed the cultural stereotype she offended was “young, male and Christian.”

 Sabinson joined the faculty in 1984 and was tenured in 1991.
 She was director of the theater department for nine years and served as chair of her department for seven years before she went on a one-year sabbatical in 2002.

 After she returned in 2003, Lenore Grenoble, associate dean of humanities, had taken over the theater department and had taken away Sabinson’s advanced acting class, eliminated her directing and limited her participation in department matters, the suit says.
 She also received no raise that year, without any explanation, she said.